opendistro-for-elasticsearch/k-NN/README.md

 The library will be placed in the `jni/release` directory.

+## JNI Library Artifacts
+We build and distribute binary library artifacts with Opendistro for Elasticsearch.
+We build the library binary, RPM and DEB in [this GitHub action](https://github.com/opendistro-for-elasticsearch/k-NN/blob/master/.github/workflows/CD.yml).
+We use Ubuntu 16.04 with g++ 5.4.0 to build the library.
+Additionally, in order to provide as much general compatibility as possible, we compile the library without optimized instruction sets enabled.
+For users that want to get the most out of the library, they should follow [this section](##Build JNI Library RPM/DEB) and build the library from source in their production environment, so that if their environment has optimized instruction sets, they take advantage of them.

 ## Build JNI Library RPM/DEB

 To build an RPM or DEB of the JNI library, follow these steps: